Krakor92/some-custom-dataviews/README.md

 Here is an explanation of the top level folders/files:

-- `_modules/` contains bunch of js scripts used by these views internally
+- `_modules/` contains bunch of javascript files used by these views internally

 - `_views/` contains my collection of views.
 Each folder inside this folder contains the following files
 	- `README.md` to explain how to use the view